bbawj/note-vault/Notes/Transaction Management.md

 This is because we may have committed transactions with some of the changes not on disk as well as uncommitted transactions with some of the changes on disk.
 #### Checkpointing
 ![](https://i.imgur.com/WBdr1xt.png)
+#### Recovery with checkpoints
-We are sure we do not need to check any further than the `START CHECKPOINT` as the corresponding `END CHECKPOINT` ensures that all changes prior have been flushed to the disk.
+We are sure we do not need to check any further than the `START TRANSACTION` of active transactions in the checkpoint as the corresponding `END CHECKPOINT` ensures that all changes prior to the `START` have been flushed to the disk.
+1. If crash occurs at the end, T2 and T3 are identified as committed and we redo actions starting from `START CKPT`
+2. If crash occurs before `COMMIT T3`, T2 is committed but.
+T3 is not.
+Redo T2 from `START CKPT` and undo T3 until `START T3`.
+3. If crash occurs before `END CKPT`, we need to search back to the next to last `START CKPT`, redo committed transactions and undo incomplete ones up till their corresponding `START T` logs.
 ## Practice Problems
 ![](https://i.imgur.com/J2UHbco.png)
 a.
-We know that at an `END CHKPNT`, all dirty buffers are written to disk
+We know that at an `END CHKPNT`, all dirty buffers from the corresponding `START CKPT` are written to disk
 A: 21
-B: 41
+B: 40, 41
-C: 31,32,33
+C: 30,31,32,33
 D: 50,51,52
 b.
 All uncommitted transactions.
 T1, T6
 c.
 All committed transactions.
-T3, T5
+T3, T4, T5
 d.
 A: 21
-B: 41
+B: 41.
+T4 redone
 C: 31.
 T1 undone, T3 redone
 D: 52.
 T5 redone.